For NVIDIA users, the latest 575 series driver has been made into Ubuntu repository. Meaning you need a third-party PPA any more.

 For the latest feature branch driver, it’s usually only added for the Ubuntu edition released afterward.
 And, NVIDIA 575 has been made into Ubuntu 25.10 Dev release repository.

-This time the developer team is somehow backporting the driver for Ubuntu 22.04, Ubuntu 24.04, and Ubuntu 25.04.
+This time the developer team somehow backported the driver for Ubuntu 22.04, Ubuntu 24.04, and Ubuntu 25.04.

 How to Install NVIDIA 575 in Ubuntu 24.04, 22.04, or 25.04

-to manually update cache.
+command in terminal (Ctrl+Alt+T) to manually refresh cache.

 2. After that, either launch “Additional Drivers“, choose the 575 driver from list, finally click “Apply Changes” to install graphically.